 Chair Person – Suzanne Price

 My running started back in 1988 when I had the pleasure of running the London Marathon and I have been running on and off ever since.
 The pivotal turning point for my running, was joining the Plums when we started the club, since then I have been involved in some great running challenges and the possibility of achieving anything you set your mind to became a crazy reality.
 I have completed several Ultra Marathons, including the 100k Race to the Stones (in one day), South Wales Costal Path Ultra, 24 hour endurance runs as part of a team with other Plums, the only UK woman to complete all 6 World Major Marathons (Tokyo, Boston, London, Berlin, Chicago and New York) in 51 weeks.
-I have currently run 23 marathons in total across the world and will complete my quest to run 26 marathons (1 marathon for every mile) in the next year.
+I have currently run 26 marathons in total across the world and will complete 30 over the next couple of years.
 I love being a Plum and seeing how the club has grown from strength to strength over the years, with all ages and abilities #UTP’s

 Vice Chair & Communications – Ian Pollitt